mpwillson/fcgi/README.md

 ## Daemon control

-The FCGI server will respond to the following signals:
+The FCGI server responds to the following signals:

-SIGTERM - terminate server gracefully
+* SIGTERM to terminate server
-SIGHUP  - reload the route scripts
+* SIGHUP to reload the route scripts

 An rc.d script to control the FCGI server is provided for use on OpenBSD.